Monday, December 11, 2023

 Despite evolving styles and changing times, nativity scenes remain a cherished and enduring tradition.

-This extraordinary handcrafted Nativity display, an actual work of art, was skillfully crafted by the renowned German company Erzgebirgische Holzkunst Gajlenz- the same talented artisans behind the Welhnachten pyramid.
+This extraordinary handcrafted Nativity display, an actual work of art, was skillfully crafted by the renowned German company Erzgebirgische Holzkunst Gajlenz —the same talented artisans behind the Weihnachten pyramid

 But that is not all!
-The Cullman Parks, Recreation, and Sports Tourism maintenance team was integral in constructing the stable that houses these exquisite figures.
+The Cullman Parks, Recreation, and Sports Tourism maintenance team played a crucial role in constructing the stable that houses these exquisite figures.
 This collaboration between tradition and modern craftsmanship brings to life a Nativity scene that beautifully embodies the spirit of Christmas.

 We finished taking pictures and headed to the car.